jtschoonhoven/qb/README.md

 Query Builder gets you, man.
 ----------------------------

-When you create a `new Qb()` you pass in an object that defines your tables and how they relate to each other.
+When you create a `new Qb()` you pass in an object that defines your tables and how they relate.
 And because QB "gets" you, it handles the boring stuff.
 So that you can focus on *you*.

 Instead of method chaining something like,
 ```javascript